-While Twilio supports international SMS to 235 destinations, please keep in mind that each country has its own individual regulations and guidelines that may apply based on sender type, use case, or may require additional registration.
+While Twilio supports international SMS but please keep in mind that each country has its own individual regulations and guidelines that may apply based on sender type, use case, or may require additional registration.
 You are responsible to ensure proper use before enabling SMS Geo Permissions.
 For more information see What is Global SMS and How Does it Work?

 How does Messaging Geographic Permissions work to prevent Fraud?

 Given the rise of fraud in the SMS ecosystem, Twilio recommends disabling destination countries your business doesn’t use or uses infrequently as a line of defense against fraudulent activity.
 Please review our SMS Traffic Pumping Fraud article to learn how to further secure your account, including the periodic review of your Messaging Geographic Permissions.
 As Twilio customers are financially responsible for all use of their accounts, including unwanted usage, we encourage you to take action to avoid becoming a victim of SMS Traffic Pumping.
 If you have any questions or require further assistance, please reach out to the Support team.
 We’re here to help.

 Are Messaging Geographic Permissions based on country code?